Elyse Myers

-Elyse Myers (born 20 August 1993) is an American social media influencer, comedian, author, and musician from Nebraska.
+Elyse Myers is an American social media influencer, comedian, author, and musician from Nebraska.
 She gained notoriety on TikTok with an account of her worst date during which she purchased 100 tacos.

 Early life

 Myers was raised in California.
 She played viola in high school.

 Career

 Myers's October 2021 video recounting of her worst date went viral on TikTok.
 In it, a man tricks her into buying 100 tacos, and "Let's Feast" became a memorable phrase from the experience.
 The video took off almost immediately, and the sudden fame startled her.
 Her subsequent videos on TikTok and Instagram focused on sharing funny moments from her everyday life.

 In October 2022, Myers launched the podcast Funny Cuz It's True with Lemonada Media and Powderkeg Media.

 Philosophical views

 Myers seeks to "promote mental well-being and compassion".
 She is candid in her videos, and promotes body positivity.
 She supports the Humane Society and organizations for foster children.